x

 3. Once you do this, you should have access to the Backup Utility feature that is available within the settings for the device.

-These steps are what you would do if you wanted to move a drive from one console to another.
+You would do these steps if you wanted to move a drive from one console to another.
 If you want to upgrade a drive while keeping its data, you would want to perform the above steps again.
-However, you would also need to add a few additional steps to the list.
-We will cover upgrading the size of the drive as part of the information in the next section.

 Does a Hard Drive Upgrade Increase Performance on PS3?

-Yes and no. Sony designed the PlayStation 3 console to work with 2.5-inch SATA hard drives that are 9.5 millimeters in height.
+Yes and no. Sony designed the PlayStation 3 console to work with 2.5-inch SATA hard drives 9.5 millimeters in height.
 In fact, the hard disk drive for a PS3 could work with any device that shares the same interface.
-However, some other operating systems may not be able to read or even see PS3 drives.

 An upgrade of the original hard drive might give you some gains in load times for levels or heat output, and there could be some minor benefits for power consumption as well.
-All that said, you probably won’t notice significant improvements during actual gameplay when you are using a different, better hard drive in the PS3.

 However, you may still wish to upgrade things to a new level.
 If you do, you should start by following the steps in our earlier section for removing and swapping drives in a PS3.
-Once you’ve done those steps, you can add a couple of things to the list in order to complete the process of an upgrade.

 After that, you’ll want to make sure that the new drive formatted itself properly and is running well.
-If so, you can make use of the Backup Utility on the original console to bring the new drive current.
+If so, you can use the Backup Utility on the original console to bring the new drive current.

 What Is the Max HDD Size That Works on a PS3?

 For official numbers, Sony says that the PlayStation 3 should support hard drives with spaces of up to one terabyte of storage.
-This is the hard number that Son gives out as the one that they can guarantee, but it may be possible to go higher.
+This is the hard number that Son gives out as the one they can guarantee, but it may be possible to go higher.

 Conclusion

-In most cases, the hard drive is an integral part of almost every kind of PlayStation 3 you can get.
-That said, you can still remove it without worry, but the console will not boot up until you replace it.
 Additionally, it is possible to swap storage drives, but you must go through a whole process in order to do so, and the same is true for upgrading the size of the drive you use in your PS3.